IsaacTieu/ColorWatch/README.md

-# Project Title: ColorWatch
+# ColorWatch

 ## 📝 Description
 This project is measures color changes in a user-defined region of interest (ROI) with an easy-to-use graphical user interface (GUI).
+ColorWatch was initially devloped to monitor color changes in coupling reactions, but it can be applied to anything in need of color monitoring.

 ---